A cursory collection of information by Ken Wear (BSPhysics, MSEE)

 substantial carbon dioxide into the atmosphere, use of hydrogen is not likely to alleviate

-Comparing CNG (Compressed Natural Gas) with gasoline for motor vehicle fuel:
+Comparing CNG (Compressed Natural Gas) or methane with gasoline for

-Both have comparable operating characteristics, but natural gas costs considerably less per
+motor vehicle fuel: Both have comparable operating characteristics, but natural gas costs

-mile.
-(Tapping the gas line that heats your home brings cost to about half.)
-CNG has less
+considerably less per mile.
+(Tapping the gas line that heats your home brings cost to about

 Scientists in Denmark have succeeded in absorbing ammonia